adrian-paliwoda/course-Web-Api-Basics/readme.md

 # Genesis
-Code is based on "Web API From Start to Finish" course
+The code is based on "Web API From Start to Finish" course

 [About course](https://www.iamtimcorey.com/courses/webapi-from-start-to-finish/)